sim2realAI/sim2realAI.github.io/_posts/2019-01-01-welcome-to-sim2real-AI.markdown

 * How good are the contact models in a physics engine and what approximations are they making?
 * What level of rendering quality do we need to able to transfer results to real world?
-* What are the strengths and limitations of ensemble methods (*e.g.* domain randomisation) work well?
+* What are the strengths and limitations of ensemble methods (*e.g.* domain randomisation)?
-* What are the strengths and limitations of simulations in general?
-What can they faithfully simulate?
+* What can simulators faithfully simulate?
+What are their limitations?
 * Which simulator might be more fitting to the user defined task and which is the fastest?
 * How do the simulators implement things behind the scenes?
 What is the generative model they use?
 How can that be integrated with model-based methods?